Xeth-Waxman/NNFS/README.md

 # NNFS

-Neural Networks From Scratch by sentdex
+Neural Networks From Scratch in Python by sentdex

 comments by Xeth